 Dissertation Prize

-The awardee will receive a commemorative plaque, a monetary prize of $500, free one-year membership of the Psychometric Society, and an invitation to present a summary of their dissertation at the following International Meeting of the Psychometric Society (IMPS), for which registration fees will be waived and costs of attendance will be reimbursed up to $1,000 ($1,500 if intercontinental travel is required).
+The awardee will receive a commemorative plaque, a monetary prize of $500, a free one-year membership in the Psychometric Society, and an invitation to present a summary of their dissertation at the following International Meeting of the Psychometric Society (IMPS), for which registration fees will be waived.
+Costs of attendance will be reimbursed up to $1,000 ($1,500 if intercontinental travel is required).
 The recipient of the award will be invited to submit a paper based on the dissertation to Psychometrika by July 31 of the year following that IMPS.

 Past Winners

-Past winners of this award are listed here.
+Past winners of these awards are listed here.

 Eligibility

-Eligible nominees must be members of the Psychometric Society and must have received their Ph.D. degree within the year (365 days) immediately preceding the application’s due date.
+Eligible nominees must be members of the Psychometric Society and must have received their PhD degree within the year (365 days) immediately preceding the application’s due date.
+In the case of a nominator, the nominator needs to be a member of the Psychometric Society.

 Nomination